Longjian Liu, MD, PhD, MSc, FAHA

 Degrees

-PhD in Epidemiology, The University of Hong Kong
+PhD in Epidemiology, The University of Hong Kong, China

-MSc in Epidemiology, The University of London School of Hygiene and Tropical Medicine
+MSc in Epidemiology, The University of London School of Hygiene and Tropical Medicine, UK

-Bachelor’s Degree in Medicine and Medical Doctor in Preventive Medicine, Shanxi Medical University
+Bachelor’s Degree in Medicine and Medical Doctor in Preventive Medicine, SMU, Taiyua, China

 Bio

-Dr. Longjian Liu is a tenured professor of Epidemiology & Biostatistics, and the former Interim Chair of the Department of Environmental and Occupational Health at Drexel University Dornsife School of Public Health.
-He is also an adjunct professor of medicine at Drexel University College of Medicine.
-Prior to joining Drexel, Dr. Liu had training, teaching and research experience in medicine, epidemiology and biostatistics in leading universities of China (Shanxi Med Univ., Chongqing Med Univ., and Beijing Med Univ.), of the United Kingdom (LSHTM), Japan (SUMS, and Kyoto Univ.), and the United States (UAMS).
-Dr. Liu has been elected a Fellow of the American Heart Association (FAHA) in 2008.
+Dr. Longjian Liu is a tenured Professor of Epidemiology & Biostatistics and the former Interim Chair of the Department of Environmental and Occupational Health at Drexel University Dornsife School of Public Health.
+He also serves as an adjunct associate professor in medicine at Drexel University College of Medicine.
+Before joining Drexel, Dr. Liu received training and gained extensive teaching and research experience in medicine, epidemiology, and biostatistics at leading institutions across multiple countries, including China (Shanxi Medical University, Chongqing Medical University, and Beijing Medical University), the United Kingdom (London School of Hygiene & Tropical Medicine), Japan (Shiga University of Medical Science and Kyoto University), and the United States (Geriatrics Fellowship at the University of Arkansas for Medical Sciences, Little Rock).
+Dr. Liu has been elected a Fellow of the American Heart Association (FAHA).

-1) Global Cardiometabolic Health: Has participated in the World Health Organization (WHO) - Cardiovascular Disease and Alimentary Comparison (WHO-CARDIAC) Study and the WHO – World Health Surveys (WHS), and Japan National Integrated Project for Prospective Observation of Non-communicable Disease and Its Trends in Aged (NIPPON DATA).
-Dr. Liu is the Principal Investigator of Drexel (US) - SARI (China) research and Education project on Climate Change, Energy, Low-Carbon, and Urban Health Technology.
+1) Global Cardiometabolic Health: Dr. Liu has extensive research experience working with the World Health Organization (WHO)-coordinated Cardiovascular Disease and Alimentary Comparison (CARDIAC) Study, the World Health Surveys (WHS), and Japan’s National Integrated Project for Prospective Observation of Non-communicable Disease and Its Trends in Aged (NIPPON DATA).
+He serves as the Principal Investigator of the Drexel (U.S.)-SARI (Shanghai, China) Research and Education Project on Climate Change, Energy, Low-Carbon, and Urban Health Technology.

 Research Interests